sdobreff/advanced-analytics/readme.txt

 Requires at least: 6.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.7.1
+Stable tag: 1.7.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-A WordPress plugin to manage large error logs, providing options to enable or disable logging and optimized for gigabyte-sized log files.
+**Advanced Analytics** is a WordPress plugin which purpose is to manage all kinds on error logs (large or small), providing options to enable or disable logging and optimized for gigabyte-sized log files.
+It is specially designed and optimized to work on production sites without slowing them.
+It has build in fully functional **Cron** and **Transients** management system, so everything you need to get best inner insight of your site is one plugin built for speed.

 == Description ==